Andes, Antioquia

 Andes is a municipality and town in the Antioquia Department, Colombia.
-Part of the subregion of Southwestern Antioquia.
-It is located on the western Colombian Andes mountain range.
+Part of the sub-region of Southwestern Antioquia, it is located on the western Colombian Andes mountain range.
 Andes was founded on 13 March 1852 by Pedro Antonio Restrepo Escobar.
-Its elevation is 1.360 masl with an average temperature of 22 °C. The distance reference from Medellín city, the capital of Antioquia Department, is 117 km and it has a total area of 403.42 km2.
+Its elevation is 1,360 metres above sea level with an average temperature of 22 °C. The distance reference from Medellín city, the capital of Antioquia Department, is 117 km and it has a total area of 402.5 km2.
 This town is well known for being the place where Gonzalo Arango a writer, philosopher and Antioquian journalist was born.
 The more significantly source of its economy is agriculture, mainly coffee cultivation.

+Climate

+Andes has a tropical rainforest climate (Köppen: Af) with consistent temperatures, cool nights, and abundant rainfall.